-62 775 ILL.
+&lt;sup>61 775 ILL.
 COMP.
 STAT.
 5/2-103; see also 730 ILL.
 COMP.
 STAT.
 5/5-5-5 (describing certificate of relief from disabilities).

-63 MASS.
+MASS.
 GEN LAWS ANN.
-127 § 152; see also MASS.
-GEN. LAWS ANN. ch.
+127 § 152; see also Mass.
+Gen. Laws Ann. ch.
 151B § 4(9).

-64 Ohio Rev. Code § 2953.33(B).
+&lt;sup>63 Оню Rev. Code § 2953.33(В).

-65 W. VA.
+&lt;sup>64 W. VA.
 CODE, § 5-1-16a.

-66 See, e.g., ALA.
-CODE § 34-1A-5 (d)(2)a ("An applicant [for an alarm system installer license] shall not be refused a license solely because of a prior criminal conviction, unless the criminal conviction directly relates to the occupation or profession for which the license is sought."); IOWA CODE ANN. § 147.3 (health related professions licensing; "A board may consider the past felony record of an applicant only if the felony conviction relates directly to the practice of the profession"); MASS.
+&lt;sup>65 See, e.g., ALA.
+CODE § 34-1A-5 (d)(2)a. ("An applicant [for an alarm system installer license] shall not be refused a license solely because of a prior criminal conviction, unless the criminal conviction directly relates to the occupation or profession for which the license is sought."); IOWA CODE ANN. § 147.3 (health related professions licensing; "A board may consider the past felony record of an applicant only if the felony conviction relates directly to the practice of the profession"); MASS.
 GEN. LAWS ANN.
 112 § 52D ("The board . . . may [discipline] any dentist convicted . . . of a felony related to the practice of dentistry"); MD.
 R. 4-340(e) (procedures required after sentencing in drug crime cases) ("If the defendant holds a license, but has no such prior conviction, the court shall determine whether, prima facie, there is a relationship between the current conviction and the license, including" [then listing factors]); MISS.
 CODE § 73-67-27(1)(e) (license may be denied or revoked if person has conviction or charges "that directly relates to the practice of massage therapy or to the ability to practice massage therapy."); NEB.
 REV. STAT. § 87-404 (franchise termination protections inapplicable when "the alleged grounds are (a) the conviction . . . an indictable offense directly related to the business"); NEV.
-REV. STAT. § 625.410(4) (discipline permissible based on "Conviction of . . . any crime an essential element of which is dishonesty or which is directly

-18 19 related to the license or occupation is disqualifying.67 Accordingly, the states are virtually unanimous in holding that in some instances, criminal convictions should be considered not as a broad category, but based on their specific facts and circumstances, as they relate to the license, privilege or employment at issue.
+REV. STAT. § 625.410(4) (discipline permissible based on "Conviction of . . . any crime an essential element of which is dishonesty or which is directly related to the practice of engineering or land surveying"); N.C.
+GEN. STAT.
+ANN. § 88A-21(a)(1) (grounds for discipline include "Conviction of [a crime] if any element of the crime directly relates to the practice of electrolysis."); 59 OK.
+STAT.
+ANN. § 1503A(B) (requiring rejection of "an applicant who has a felony crime substantially related to the license or occupation is disqualifying.
+Accordingly, the states are virtually unanimous in holding that in some instances, criminal convictions should be considered not as a broad category, but based on their specific facts and circumstances, as they relate to the license, privilege or employment at issue.
 Collateral sanctions are meant to protect public welfare and safety, not inflict arbitrary and needless harms.
-Accordingly, as reflected by the laws already on the books, most states agree that it is important whether a conviction relates to fitness to engage in a particular occupation or to obtain a particular license.
-Other informed observers agree; for example, the National District Attorneys Association, while supporting collateral sanctions necessary to protect the public, states that "[r]elief from some collateral sanctions may be appropriate if they do not relate to the conduct involved in the offense of conviction."68
+Accordingly, as reflected by the laws already on the books, most states agree that it is important whether a conviction "directly relates" to a fitness to engage in a particular occupation or to obtain a particular license.
+Other informed observers agree; for example, the National District Attorneys Association, while supporting collateral sanctions necessary to protect the public, states that "[r]elief from some collateral sanctions may be appropriate if they do not relate to the conduct involved in the offense of conviction."

-At one level, these prohibitions are not surprising.
-Frequently, conditions of parole, probation, or supervised release require employment or educational training, and stable housing.
-Accordingly, the law recognizes that these factors promote rehabilitation and reintegration, and may be necessary for it.
 However, it must be acknowledged that even in states with broad protective legislation, the principle is honored, to some extent, in the breach.
 Many statues and regulations can be identified, even in these states, which conflict with the non-discrimination provisions by imposing absolute bars even in the absence of a general or fact-specific determination that the offense is "directly related" to the sanction.